-For the six-month period of 1998 during which the Sempra Energy Executive Incentive Plan was in effect, award levels were based on attainment of earnings per share goals with target award levels of 70% of base salary (for the six-month period) for Mr. Mitchell, 50% of base salary (for the six-month period) for Mr. Guiles and 45% of base salary (for the six-month period) for Vice Presidents, with maximum award levels ranging from 140% to 90% of sixmonth base salary.
-Performance for the six months exceeded targeted performance and resulted in cash bonuses of \$230,230 for Mr. Mitchell, and \$96,525 for Mr. Guiles with corresponding lesser amounts to other executive officers.
-For the first half of 1998, the performance of Pacific Enterprises and SDG&E substantially exceeded performance goals for annual cash bonuses and resulted in Mr. Mitchell, and Mr. Guiles receiving maximum cash bonuses for the six-month period of \$276,000, and \$182,000, respectively.
+For 1999, award levels were based on attainment of earnings per share goals with target award levels of 70% of base salary for Mr. Mitchell, 50% of base salary for Mr. Guiles and 45% of base salary for Vice Presidents, with maximum award levels ranging from 140% to 90%.
+Performance for the year was at 150% of targeted performance and resulted in cash bonuses of \$498,750 for Mr. Mitchell and \$243,750 for Mr. Guiles with corresponding lesser amounts to other executive officers.